kubesphere-sigs/ks-releaser/README.md

 * Support to create a tag for a git repository
 * Support to create a release (or pre-release) for [a GitHub repository](docs/github.md)
+* Metrics support for the release action count
 * Support to integrate with GitOps framework (such as [Argo CD](https://github.com/argoproj/argo-cd))

 ## Installation